TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 - `app_id`: **string**  this the name given to the application when it was created.
 ![Screenshot of the console with app section](./images/app-console.png?raw=true)
 - `access_key_or_token`: **string**  this can be found at the bottom of the application page under **ACCESS KEYS**.
 You will need a key allowing you to change the settings if you wish to update your application.
 - `net_address`: **string**  this  is the address of the handler to which the application was registered.
-It needs to be provided as an `net_address=value` argument when calling the constructor.
+It needs to be provided as a `net_address=value` argument when calling the constructor.
 - `certificate`: **string**  this is the certificate used to connect in a secure way to the handler.
-It needs to be provided as an `certificate=value` argument when calling the constructor.
+It needs to be provided as a `certificate=value` argument when calling the constructor.
 - `discovery_address`: **string**  this is the address of the discovery server to use in order to find back the address of the handler to which the application in registered.
-It needs to be provided as an `discovery_address=value` argument when calling the constructor.
+It needs to be provided as a `discovery_address=value` argument when calling the constructor.
-The constructor returns an **ApplicationClient object** set up with the application informations, ready to get the application registered on The Things Network.
+The constructor returns an **ApplicationClient** object set up with the application informations, ready to get the application registered on The Things Network.

 ### get
-Gives back the **Application object** with the id given to the constructor.
-See the [Application](#application) section to get more information about its attributes.
+Gives back the **Application** object with the id given to the constructor.
+See the [Application](#application) section to get more informations about its attributes.
 ```python
 client.get()
 ```